 Although the Company believes that the probability of one of the Company's aircraft or radar sustaining significant damage or being lost in its entirety is extremely low, such damage or loss could occur.
-Now that the data collection associated with the Company's NEXTMap USA and NEXTMap Europe programs is complete, the Company is expected to have available to it, for data collection purposes, one additional aircraft at any given time.
+The Company is expected to have available to it, for data collection purposes, one additional aircraft at any given time.
 The risk to the Company of loss from the damage of an aircraft is therefore considered to be minimal.
 In the event that a radar mapping system is lost in its entirety through the destruction of the aircraft, it would take the Company approximately six to nine months to replace the lost equipment, if required.

-Global Positioning System ("GPS") Failure
+Global Positioning System Failure